Demonstrating Record Fidelity for the Quantum Fourier Transform: Experimental Results

 Although a heavy-hex-tailored PTN was introduced in Ref.~\cite{Dreier2025}, it does not outperform the linear PTN on \texttt{ibm\_boston}.
 This arises because the heavy-hex PTN reduces the leading-order two-qubit gate count of $n^2$ to ${5/6 n^2}$ compared to the linear PTN, but at the cost of an increased depth ($5n$ vs. $4n$), making the performance dependent on the relative impact of idling versus gate errors.
 We therefore report results obtained using the linear PTN only~\cite{Klaver2026}.

 In a further step, we post-process the QFT data using the plurality voting algorithm introduced in Ref.~\cite{maksymov2023}.
 The results are shown in Fig.~\ref{fig:plurality_voting}.
 Plurality voting aggregates results of measurements in $N_\nu$ different, equivalent circuit variants.
 It suppresses errors which only occur in at most $t$ variants, where $t$ is the threshold of the plurality voting, but it also increases the outcome probability for the most-likely state.
 Thus, its result should not be interpreted as a fidelity, and we refer to it as the \textit{average result success probability}.
 Plurality voting is commonly used for post processing of QFT experiments \cite{maksymov2023,Chen2024,Baeumer2024}.
 For a more detailed discussion, we refer to Appendix~\ref{appendix:plurality_voting}.
+Because plurality voting combines multiple circuit executions and applies classical post-processing, the resulting average success probability should not be compared directly with the process fidelity values.
+We therefore report plurality voting results separately and use them only as a benchmark of the maximum achievable success probability under this mitigation strategy.

 The data required for the plurality vote are gathered by running $21$ different variants of the Parity Twine QFT implementation on the \texttt{ibm\_boston} backend including dynamical decoupling.
 Each variant samples $m=10$ initial states for each system size with $1000$ shots.
 With a threshold of ${t=7}$, we achieve an average result success probability of close to 1 for up to 52 qubits, not only surpassing the best previous result of 9 qubits achieved in Ref.~\cite{Baeumer2024} on the \texttt{ibm\_kyiv} backend, but also clearly exceeding the 27-qubit QFT previously reported on an ion-based quantum computer~\cite{Chen2024}, thereby establishing a new world record.
 Even though the result quality obtained from plurality voting depends on the number of variants, the threshold and the quantum hardware used, we show that the best reported result can be obtained by combining Parity Twine as the optimal implementation together with a state-of-the-art QPU.